webplatform/docs/svg/elements/filter/index.md

 [[Image:BasicSVGFilterExampleGaussBlur.png|alt=image showing input and output of a blur filter effect]]

 ===Filter Region===
 The <code>filter</code> element may optionally define the position, dimensions, resolution, and units for the output of a filter effect.
-The position and dimensions of a filter may be specified using the following properties: x, y, width, height.
-The default values for these properties are *not intuitive* and are:
+The position and dimensions of a filter may be specified using the following parameters: x, y, width, height.
+The default values are *not intuitive* and are:

 * x: -10%
 * y: -10%